Preloader

 1. Breadcrumbs (The Trail)

-- How it works: You use an ordered list (
+• How it works: You give the bootstrap ordered list (<ol>) the class .breadcrumb.

 HTML